WUWF Public Media: Radio, TV, and Online Services

-WUWF FM is a listener supported public radio station licensed to the Board of Trustees of the University of West Florida, located in Pensacola, Florida.
-The station is a member of National Public Radio, Florida Public Radio, American Public Media and Public Radio International (PRI).
+WUWF FM is a listener supported public radio station licensed to the Board of Trustees of the University of West Florida, located in Pensacola Florida.
+Broadcasting since January 1981, the station is a member of National Public Radio (NPR), Florida Association of Public Media (FPBS), American Public Media (APM), and Public Radio International (PRI).

 WUWF FM’s main signal is broadcast on 88.1 FM with a non-directional power output of 100,000 watts, from a 1,000 foot tower located in Midway, Florida.
 The Primary antenna array is centered at 187.2 meters (614 feet).

 WUWF public radio operates in HD (hybrid digital) mode, providing the opportunity to multicast, which means three separate radio channels are available via HD receivers:

 WUWF FM1 is the HD signal of WUWF’s main channel.
 The format is news/talk weekdays with a variety of music programs during evening hours and a variety of educational and entertainment programs on the weekends.

 WUWF FM2 available online, via the WUWF free app, or via HD receiver, broadcasts classical music 24 hours daily.